 The day has this name because of the practice of rubbing ashes on worshipers foreheads, typically in the sign of a cross, as a symbol of sin.

-The pastor or priest says the words, “Ashes to ashes, dust to dust.” or “From dust you are, to dust you shall return.” when the ashes are rubbed onto the forehead.
+When the ashes are rubbed onto the forehead, the pastor or priest says the words, “Ashes to ashes, dust to dust,” or “From dust you are, to dust you shall return.”

 By the sweat of your face